 Your iPhone is an investment, and if you want to practice underwater photography with your iPhone, some form of underwater housing is mandatory.
 We recommend investing in a waterproof case that has been thoroughly tested and has great user reviews.
 Even the most expensive underwater housings are a drop in the bucket compared to what you’ll have to pay to replace your iPhone.

-The AICase Underwater Housing completely seals in your iPhone, making it totally waterproof as deep as 50 feet down.
+The AICase Underwater Housing completely seals in your iPhone, making it totally waterproof as deep as 50 feet (15 meters) down.
 It also comes with a lifetime warranty, can be used with a tripod, and is compatible with all iPhone models.

 Great underwater photography ideas